pivotal/docs-tap/bitnami-services/how-to-guides/configure-private-reg-integration.hbs.md

 Before you integrate Bitnami Services with a private registry or VAC, you must:

 - Have your Helm Chart repository URL in the format `oci://REPOSITORY-NAME/charts`.
-- Have a suitable set of credentials for access to the private registry.
+- Have the credentials to access the private registry.

-For how to obtain both of these for VAC integration, see [Obtain credentials for VMware Application Catalog ("VAC") Integration](./obtain-credentials-for-vac-integration.hbs.md).
+For how to obtain both of these prerequisites for VAC integration, see [Obtain credentials for VMware Application Catalog ("VAC") Integration](./obtain-credentials-for-vac-integration.hbs.md).

 ## <a id="procedure"></a>Procedure